Welcome to 3rd grade!

 Please click the titles of each subject to see Arizona State Standards.

 We will be improving reading fluency and using context clues to learn new words, derive main ideas from text, and prove our opinions about our reading.
 We will be shifting from learning-to-read towards reading-to-learn.

 We will be practicing cursive and composing short five-paragraph essays on a variety of topics.

 We are becoming experts in multiplication and division!
 We will be deconstructing word problems and creating a diagram of our math thinking.

 We will have a lot of hands-on experience investigating light, sounds, and natural processes of the world.
 We will briefly touch on the topics of space, plant and animal systems, and earth structure.

-We will be learning about the world around us and the history of Arizona and it's unique qualities and environment.
+We will be learning about the history of Arizona and it's unique qualities and environment.